Types of opportunities for Genetics Majors

 Students often begin to work in research labs as early as the second semester of the freshmen year.
 Overall, about 80% of graduates obtain experience during their undergraduate career.
 These are some of the paths to obtaining research experience:

-The Freshman Research Initiative funded by the Howard Hughes Medical Institute was made available to all interested Genetics freshmen in Spring 2015.
+The Freshman Research Initiative funded by the Howard Hughes Medical Institute has been made available to all interested Genetics freshmen during spring semesters since 2015.

 Freshman Honors students have the opportunity to participate in research for HON 290 credit.
 Many students continue to work in the lab in which they did their HON 290 coursework.
 Honors students are required to complete a capstone project before graduation.